andrewd18/rubypi/README.md

 Installation on Windows (Prepackaged)
 -------------------------------------

- * Download the latest prepackaged edition for Windows.
+ * Download the latest prepackaged edition for Windows from http://andrewd18.com/rubypi/
  * Unzip it somewhere.
+Requires 7zip (available at http://www.7-zip.org/).

 Running RubyPI